Mexico stalling GMO corn permits ahead of ban, says top farm lobby

 Cortina noted that many of the permit delays have also prevented shipments of glyphosate even though the text of the planned ban states the government will first develop an alternative.

-While Mexico’s science agency CONACYT has issued guidance on how glyphosate imports will be reduced this year, Cortina says no such guidance has been provided for GMO corn.
+While Mexico’s science agency CONACYT has issued guidance on how glyphosate imports will be reduced this year, Cortina said no such guidance has been provided for GMO corn.

 He said Mexican grains buyers, especially the country’s massive livestock sector, will not be able to replace current import volumes with alternative supplies by 2024.

-Reporting by David Alire Garcia and Adriana Barrera in Mexico City; Editing by Cassandra Garrison, Matthew Lewis and Richard Chang
+Reporting by David Alire Garcia and Adriana Barrera in Mexico City; Editing by Cassandra Garrison, Richard Chang and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.